AlessandroDeG/ElementaryCellAutomata/README.md

 # ElementaryCellAutomata

-My experiments on Elementary Cellular Automaton: https://en.wikipedia.org/wiki/Elementary_cellular_automaton
+My experiments on Elementary Cellular Automaton:\
+https://en.wikipedia.org/wiki/Elementary_cellular_automaton

+The automatons are replicated from all sides to create a very cool visualization!

 ![Rule22](/Rule22.png)